 It’s hard to believe that it’s already February, but it is.
-You know what February brings don’t you?
+You know what February brings, don’t you?
 That’s right, Valentine’s Day.
 The day of love, chocolate, sweet treats, and heart-shaped everything.

-The teacher would ask us to bring in a shoe box from home and we’d spend the day decorating it with red and pink construction paper hearts.
+The teacher would ask us to bring in a shoe box from home, and we’d spend the day decorating it with red and pink construction paper hearts.
 Then, using the dullest scissors imaginable, we’d cut a slot in the top of the box.
-On Valentine’s Day, we set the boxes on top of our desks to collect valentine cards from our classmates.
-At the end of the day we were given a pink frosted cookie with a cup of a red-flavored drink to enjoy while we opened the valentines in our boxes.
+On Valentine’s Day, we set the boxes on top of our desks to collect Valentine cards from our classmates.
+At the end of the day, we were given a pink frosted cookie with a cup of a red-flavored drink to enjoy while we opened the valentines in our boxes.

-I’m considerably older these days but I still enjoy the process of making something special for my loved ones.
+I’m considerably older these days, but I still enjoy the process of making something special for my loved ones.
 This year I decided to make coconut macaroon hearts.
-I used to make macaroons all the time in my early vegan days, I’m not really sure why I stopped.
+I used to make macaroons all the time in my early vegan days; I’m not sure why I stopped.

 I’m going to package these up in pretty little red baking cups and offer them to my Valentine.
 Here’s the recipe so you can do the same.

 - 2 cups shredded unsweetened coconut

-- • 1/2 cup whole raw almonds
+- 1/2 cup whole raw almonds

-- • 3 tablespoons unrefined coconut oil
+- 3 tablespoons unrefined coconut oil

-- • 2 tablespoons maple syrup
+- 2 tablespoons maple syrup

-- • 1 teaspoon pure vanilla extract
+- 1 teaspoon pure vanilla extract

-- • 1/4 teaspoon pure almond extract
+- 1/4 teaspoon pure almond extract

 - 1/2 teaspoon salt

 - Using your hands, press down to begin flattening the mixture.
-After the mixture is about 1/4 inch thick, continue to flatten it by rolling the top with a rolling pin- similar to rolling out cookie dough.
+Once the mixture is about 1/4 inch thick, continue to flatten it by rolling the top with a rolling pin, similar to rolling out cookie dough.

-- 6. Once all of the hearts are cut out, place the baking sheet in the fridge for 15 minutes or so to set.
+- Once all of the hearts are cut out, place the baking sheet in the fridge for 15 minutes or so to set.

 Store macaroons in the fridge in an air-tight container.